tjgrist/robo_r/README.md

 install dependencies by running 'pip install -r requirements.txt.'

+before running, make sure to have environment variables set for the bot's requirements in run.py (i.e. secret, username, password)

 run the script 'python3 run.py'

 1. choose a subreddit from which to download photos